rimusz/charts/stable/gke-pvm-killer/README.md

 When the time to kill time is passed, the Kubernetes node is marked as unschedulable, drained and the instance deleted on Google Cloud.

+## Prerequisites

+- Kubernetes cluster on Google Container Engine (GKE)
+- GCP Service account with role set to `Compute Instance Admin` and `Kubernetes Engine Admin`.
+This key is going to be used to authenticate from the application to the GCP Compute API.
+See [documentation](https://developers.google.com/identity/protocols/application-default-credentials).

 ## Installing the Chart

 To install the chart with the release name `gke-pvm-killer`: